Natural beaches are rare in the Florida Keys.

 Next to the beach is another free attraction that’s great to explore: the West Martello Tower, the remains of a Civil War-era fort, which is now home to a botanic garden cultivated by the Key West Garden Club.
 Some areas of the garden overlook the ocean and the crumbling ruins entwined with tropical plants is particularly picturesque.

 The downside to Higgs Beach?
-One part of the park — its concrete picnic tables and shelters — is often occupied by homeless.
+One part of the park — its concrete picnic tables and shelters — is often occupied by unhoused people.

 Higgs Beach, 1000 Atlantic Blvd., Key West, FL 33040